eviebutland/movie-library/README.md

 #### Authorisation and Authentication
 For Authorisation I wanted to use JWT to follow the work project.
 JWT tokens allow for different roles/permissions where as API keys are application level.
-- [JWT token](jsonwebtoken) is used to create and verify tokens.
+- [Fastify JWT token](https://github.com/fastify/fastify-jwt) is used to create and verify tokens.
 This allows me to store objects in an encryted value, seperated by dots i.e xxx.xxxxxxx.xxx.
 On login, we check the user exists within the database, and if successful we create a new JWT token for the user.
 This value is stored within a global variable within Postman so all endpoints requiring authentication have access to the latest token.
 This token has an expiry of one hour.
 If the user does not exist, they will get an error message and can use the create user endpoint to create one.
 This endpoint will set up the roles/permissions of the user and these values will be stored in their unique JWT token.